Pilladian/ml-attack-framework/README.md

 We then use D to train our attack model.

 ### Membership Inference Attack
-First we train our target model using `train-target.py´.
-We then train our shadow model using the shadow dataset (shadow dataset is from the same domain like the target training set).
+We train our shadow model using the shadow dataset (shadow dataset is from the same domain like the target training set).
-We then sample our attack dataset D in the following way:
+We sample our attack dataset D in the following way:

 - Load images from the target training set as positive samples and images that haven't been used for training the target as negative samples
 - Query target model on inputs to obtain the posteriors of the prediction